HKIUS

 1. Technical Visit & Equipment Demonstration

 The afternoon commenced with a tour of the HKIUS training grounds.
-Delegates were given an overview of the Institute’s role in the industry (HKIUS & BUDA), followed by a showcase of current survey equipment and tools.
+Delegates were given an overview of the Institute’s role in the industry, followed by a showcase of current survey equipment and tools.
 This practical session allowed for a comparison of hardware utilization and field practices between Hong Kong and Singapore.

 2. Seminar: Utility Surveying & Data Digitalisation